 And, the optional signage panel allows councils to include branded advertising, wayfinding or historical signage for public space users.

 At a height of 850mm, the robust stainless steel construction and sculptural form of the Aquafil Bold drinking fountain makes it a visually appealing solution for outdoor settings.
 Compliant with ASNZ 4020 standards, it is also a DDA-compliant wheelchair-accessible design; an important consideration for today’s inclusive public environments.

 In addition, the Aquafil Bold is WaterMark Certified — one of the few lead-free certified drinking fountains on the Australian market.
-The WaterMark Certification Scheme is a mandatory evaluation, certification and authorisation system for plumbing and drainage products that ensures they are fit for purpose and appropriately authorised for use in civil plumbing and drainage installations.
+The WaterMark Certification Scheme is a mandatory evaluation, certification and authorisation system for plumbing and drainage products.
+WaterMark ensures these products are fit for purpose and appropriately authorised for use in civil plumbing and drainage installations.

-Good for the environment, easy to use and visually appealing, the Aquafil Bold 850BF was a solid choice that not only improves the functionality of the multiple spaces in which they were installed but also meets the high-quality finish required of the project vision.
-Delivering immediate public value for communities, the Djeering Trail is a legacy space for users — proudly hydrated by CIVIQ!
+Good for the environment, easy to use and visually appealing, the Aquafil Bold 850BF was a solid choice that improves the functionality of the multiple spaces in which they were installed and meets the high-quality finish required of the project vision.
+Delivering immediate public value for communities, the Djeering Trail is a legacy space for users — proudly hydrated by Civiq!